ngerritsen/dotfiles/README.md

 curl -Lks https://bit.ly/ngdot | /bin/bash
 ```

-After the script has run a command line alias `dot` should be available to work with the bar git repository ([more information](https://www.atlassian.com/git/tutorials/dotfiles)).
+After the script has run a command line alias `dot` should be available to work with the bare git repository ([more information](https://www.atlassian.com/git/tutorials/dotfiles)).

 ### Command line shell

-The command line prompt will by default work, but to a more advanced prompt I use Starship, install by running:
+The command line prompt will by default work, but for a more advanced prompt use [Starship](https://starship.rs/), install by running:

 ```
 curl -fsSL https://starship.rs/install.sh | bash